-The best Apple iPhone photos ever taken: Breathtaking images snapped on iPhone
+Best Apple iPhone photos ever taken: Breathtaking images snapped on just a smartphone

 Air

 A well-timed photo demonstrates that the newer iPhones are capable of some impressive action shots.
 A small boy catches some air at a skate park as his friend looks on.
 This photo was shot on an iPhone X at a skate park in Haifa, Israel.
-It was awarded second place in the children category in 2018.
+It was awarded second place in the children category in the iPhone Photography Awards 2018.

 "Part of a series taken at Skate park.
 I was captivated by these young children, who spend hours, training continuously to improve and achieve greater things."